 This section and the "Graphics" section provide a quick tutorial for a few common functions in SPSS, primarily to provide the reader with a feel for the SPSS user interface.
 This is not a comprehensive tutorial, but SPSS itself provides comprehensive tutorials and case studies through it's help menu.
 SPSS's help menu is more than a quick reference.
 It provides detailed information on how and when to use SPSS's various menu options.
 See the "Further Resources" section for more information.

 The dialogue allows selection of any scale variable from the box at the left and a test value that represents a hypothetical mean.
-To find out the probability that the mean of "median_income" is fifty thousand, select the variable from the left-hand box, set the test value to fifty thousand and click "OK."
+To find out the probability that the mean of "median_income" is 50000, select the variable from the left-hand box, set the test value to fifty thousand and click "OK."
 Two tables will appear in the Output Viewer: